splunk/observability-workshop/content/en/conf/opentelemetry-collector/3-receivers.md

 ## Things to consider?

 Some short lived tasks may require additional configuration such as _username_, and _password_.
-These values can be referenced via [enviroment variables](https://opentelemetry.io/docs/collector/configuration/#configuration-environment-variables), or use a scheme expand syntax such as `${file:./path/to/database/password}`.
+These values can be referenced via [environment variables](https://opentelemetry.io/docs/collector/configuration/#configuration-environment-variables), or use a scheme expand syntax such as `${file:./path/to/database/password}`.
 Please adhere to your organisation's secret practices when taking this route.